-It is a tricky business striking the right balance with what to share online.
-Concerns over security, privacy, and judgement on the one hand, but on the other the desire to connect, to be seen, and to create a personal brand.
+It is a tricky business striking the right balance with what to share publicly.
+Concerns over security, privacy, and judgement on the one hand, but on the other the desire to connect and to be seen.
 Sometimes when we are going through something big, whether good or bad, it’s hard to believe that people around us can’t just tell.
-But that’s the thing; people generally believe what we tell them about ourselves.
+But that’s the thing; people generally believe what we share about ourselves.
 Why would we lie?
 It’s not like people are telepathic.

-In a job interview, if we tell the panel we are skilled in project management, then they believe that we are skilled in project management.
+In a job interview, if we say we are skilled in project management, they believe we are skilled in project management.
 They take us at our word.
-If we are out at dinner and say we don’t like meat, people wouldn’t question it.
+If we are at a restaurant and tell the waiter we don’t eat meat, they wouldn’t question it.
 So why don’t we apply the same logic in general life?
-If we paint our online selves as shiny, happy, and content, and share all the good stuff and none of the bad, then people will believe we are shiny, happy, and content.
+If we paint our online selves as shiny, happy, and content, posting only the good stuff and none of the bad, then people will believe we are shiny, happy, and content.
 Sometimes we are and we are just sharing that joy with the world.
 But sometimes we aren’t.
 Sometimes we need a kind word or a friendly ear.

 There is an etiquette to what is socially acceptable to share online.
 We seem to be altogether comfortable with airing controversial views about the world, politics, art, culture, and what other people are doing, but less comfortable to share the difficulties in our own lives.
 Maybe it seems inappropriate.
 Maybe it feels indulgent.
 But why?
 How and when did we decide it is unacceptable to be frank about what we are feeling and what we need?

-Glossy online filtering not only creates a false impression of what we need, it can also make our lives seem unattainable rather than aspirational.
-How many celebrities or influencers do we feel inadequate in comparison to, even though our brains know it isn’t really reality?
-How many friends do you scroll past in your feed and think ‘wow they have it all together compared to me’ or ‘their life is going much better than mine’.
+Glossy online filtering can not only create a false impression, but can also make our lives seem unattainable rather than aspirational.
+How many celebrities or influencers do we feel inadequate in comparison to, even though deep down we know they are just ordinary people too?
+How many friends do you scroll past in your feed and think ‘wow they have it all together compared to me’ or ‘their life is going much better than mine’?
 Painting ourselves as perfect leads to comparison and feelings of inadequacy.
 But at best, what we post online is only ever edited highlights.
 And sometimes it skews the truth completely.

-I work in communications and anyone in a similar field will know that authenticity is really important to how we communicate.
+Anyone who works in a field like branding, communications, or media will know that authenticity is really important to how we communicate.
 People can smell BS a mile away.
 Positive spin is just that – spin.
-They will reject a spun communication and even discredit the brand that posts it.
-But somehow as individuals we get away with perpetrating positive spin all the time.
-Maybe we don’t want to be judged for oversharing or ‘asking’ for something.
-But that fear of judgement blocks us from sharing our truth, and can prevent others from reaching out when we need it most.
-Maybe it even lets people think our lives are better than theirs, when really we are all a work in progress.
+An audience will reject a spun communication and even discredit the brand that posts it.
+But somehow as individuals, we get away with perpetrating positive spin all the time.
+Maybe we don’t want to be judged for oversharing or asking for something.
+But fear of judgement blocks us from owning our truth, and can prevent others from reaching out when we need it most.
+Sometimes it even lets people think our lives are better than theirs, when really we are all a work in progress.